Port of Santo Domingo

-The Port of Santo Domingo (Puerto Santo Domingo) is located at the mouth of the marine entrance to the city of Santo Domingo, Dominican Republic.
-The port is suited for both turnaround and transit visits.
-It is located 16 km from the port of Rio Haina.
+The Port of Santo Domingo (Puerto de Santo Domingo) is a commercial and cruise port located at the mouth of the Ozama River in Santo Domingo, the capital city of the Dominican Republic.
+Situated next to the Colonial Zone of Santo Domingo, the port is suited for both turnaround and transit visits.
+It is located about 16 km from Haina Occidental Port at the mouth of Haina River, which also serves Santo Domingo.

 Overview

 The Port of Santo Domingo is being totally renovated as part of a major redevelopment project aimed at integrating the port area and Santo Domingo's Colonial City to create an attractive destination for cruise, yacht and high-end tourism.

 The project, supported by legislation approved in 2005, is being developed by a private consortium and includes the construction of new infrastructure: the rehabilitation of the two current terminals, major dredging works in the approach channel and turning basin, a new sports marina and a 122 acre real estate development.

 The port's rehabilitation started in early 2006, and includes the Don Diego Terminal refurbishment (completed in December 2006) and the building of a new Sans Souci Terminal (completion in early May 2008).